-Something new that front end developers will find challenging is how you interact with your static files, specifically css.
+Something new that front-end developers will find challenging is how you interact with your static files, specifically CSS.
 When you want to make edits you need to deploy your content.
-For front end developers there will be a steep learning curve if you are not used to using the console.
-With Magento 2 the Magento console will be a regular part of your workflow.
-From the start it will seem frustrating.
-You may not understand why but this is an opportunity to grow as developers and learn the new version of one of the world's largest ecommerce platforms.
+For front-end developers, there will be a steep learning curve if you are not used to using the console.
+With Magento 2, the Magento console will be a regular part of your workflow.
+From the start, it will seem frustrating.
+You may not understand why but this is an opportunity to grow as developers and learn the new version of one of the world's largest e-commerce platforms.

 We start with this command: magento setup:static-content:deploy

 This command takes all of your “static” files that can be cached (CSS, Images, fewer files) from the theme folder and places them in the pub/static folder.
 To use this command simply, follow the steps below.